daveberning/griddle/README.md

 # Overview

 ## Columns
 With Griddle, you can create standard to complex grid layouts with just a few classes.
 All of Griddle's classes are prefixed with `.is-` or `.has-`.
 This is done for two reaosns.
 1. For it to read like English and 2. for you to differentiate your classes and Griddle's.

 At a high level, Griddle consists of a grid, column, and rows.
-To create a grid, just add the `is-grid` class to any element.
+To create a grid, just add the `is-grid` class to any HTML node.

 ```html
 <div class="is-grid">